What is a Concussion?

 But what is a concussion?
 A concussion is an injury to your brain that messes with how your brain works, but a CT scan or normal MRI can’t see any large structural damage.
-The damage that happens is very small.
+The injury causes very small damage.

 Your brain is made up of billions of neurons (brain cells) with trillions of connections to each other by axons.
-A concussion is when some of those axons, which can be thought of as strings that connect your brains together, shear or rip.
+A concussion occurs when some of those axons shear or rip, disconnecting parts of the brain.

 How can it happen if I don’t hit my head?

-Our bodies weren’t designed to handle getting hit by thousands of pounds and in two thirds of a second be thrown around like a rag doll.
+Our bodies weren’t designed to handle getting hit by thousands of pounds, then being thrown around like a rag doll in two-thirds of a second.
 To paraphrase Isaac Newton, “an object in motion tends to stay in motion, and an object at rest tends to stay at rest unless acted upon by some external force”.
 So if you’re sitting in a car, at rest, minding your own business, and then WHAM, another car unexpectedly hits into yours, your car and body will be flung around a bit.
 But that cerebral spinal fluid will suspend the brain and delay its movement.
 This is still protective, but doesn’t protect you 100%.
-When your head stops whipping around, your brain will crash into your hard skull bones causing some of this bruising damage.
+When your head stops whipping around, your brain crashes into your skull, causing bruising damage.
 This can cause a multitude of different symptoms that we will go over in our next blog, Part 2 of Concussions..

 If you were in a car accident, it’s important that this key problem doesn’t get missed as it too often does.
 Please get checked by trained specialists who know what to look for in an accident.
 We are certified by the Personal Injury Training Institute.
 We are always happy to help in any way that we can.